1.1. This is the risk assessment policy for pupil welfare of Ashbourne College (the College).

 6.3.
 However, the College balances this duty against the fact that schools should be safe spaces in which children and young people can consider and discuss sensitive topics, including terrorism and the extremist ideas that are part of terrorist ideology, and learn how to challenge these ideas.

 6.4.
 The College will ensure that the arrangements for visiting speakers, whether invited by staff, pupils or parents, are suitably risk assessed before the visit takes place and that clear protocols are in place to ensure that those visiting speakers are suitable and are appropriately supervised when on College premises.

 8.1.
-The College has a written behaviour policy which sets out how it promotes good behaviour amongst pupils and the sanctions to be adopted in the event of pupil misbehaviour.
+The College has a written Student Behaviour and Exclusions Policy which sets out how it promotes good behaviour amongst pupils and the sanctions to be adopted in the event of pupil misbehaviour.